fjc-oai/pbag/perf/README.md

 - `time.perf_counter()`: wall time
 - `time.thread_time()`: cpu time
 - `torch.cuda.synchronize()`: the behavior seems similar to spin lock.
 It blocks the thread, check ready, yields the GIL to other threads before checking again.

+## Thread, GIL, and Python Interpreter
+- Each thread gets its own PyThreadState that holds thread-specific data (like the current execution frame and exception state).
+When a thread runs, it enters the common interpreter loop (implemented in CPython’s ceval.c) to execute bytecode.
+Although the loop’s code is the same for every thread, each thread’s loop runs with its own context.
+- Even though each thread executes the interpreter loop independently, the Global Interpreter Lock (GIL) ensures that only one thread’s loop can be executing Python bytecode at any given moment.
+So while conceptually each thread runs its own loop, in practice their execution is interleaved rather than truly parallel.
+- When threads call into C extensions that release the GIL, they may run concurrently at the C level.
+However, when they return to Python code, they again contend for the GIL and re-enter their interpreter loop.